wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     Schedule 5 clause 1 mCPP: inserted, on 1 April 2008, by [section 5][241] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

     Schedule 5 clause 1 MBZP: inserted, on 1 April 2008, by [section 5][241] of the Misuse of Drugs (Classification of BZP) Amendment Act 2008 (2008 No 5).

+    Schedule 5 clause 1 Ephedrine: inserted, on 8 September 2011, by [section 11][242] of the Misuse of Drugs Amendment Act (No 2) 2011 (2011 No 54).

+    Schedule 5 clause 1 Pseudoephedrine: inserted, on 8 September 2011, by [section 11][242] of the Misuse of Drugs Amendment Act (No 2) 2011 (2011 No 54).

 *   2 Any controlled drug not specified in clause 1 is presumed to be for supply at and over the level of 56 grams.